Safi1012/copy2me-backend/README.md

 # Getting started

-The following steps explain how Copy2me can be self hosted.
+The following steps describe what step have to be done to host a Copy2me on your own.

 <br/>